reshamas/reshamas.github.io/_posts/2000-08-07-write-speak-code:-raises-hope-for-an-inclusive-tech-culture.md

 - Gender Pronouns
   - buttons provided for pronouns
   - all speakers introduced themselves with their pronoun
+- Food
+  - there were options for vegan, halal, dairy-free, gluten-free
+  - attendees with dietary restrictions were permitted to get their food first, so they would have the opportunity to get what they needed
 - Tshirts
   - t-shirts were available for **women's cut** in different sizes
 - Quiet Rooms
 - Lactation Rooms
 - Childcare
+- Transportation
-- Transportation provided for attendees with mobility needs to the nearby venues for breakout sessions.
+  - Lyft service was provided for attendees with mobility needs to the nearby venues for breakout sessions
-- Food
-  - there were options for vegan, halal, dairy-free, gluten-free
-  - attendees with dietary restrictions were permitted to get their food first, so they would have the opportunity to get what they needed
 - Gender neutral bathrooms were available
 - Sign language interpreters
 - Seats for mobility impaired were reserved in the front of the room
 - Scholarships were awarded based on need and impact, including some need-based travel stipends
+- Photographer was available to take headshots

+## My Experience
+This was my first time attending a WSC national conference.
+I am grateful to have received one of the scholarships and that it was located in a venue that accessible to me.
+As someone who cannot eat dairy, I was thankful that there were appropriate food options available.
+Although it was generous of WSC to offer Lyft service for mobility impaired attendees to go to the outside venues, since I recently had ankle surgery, I chose to stay in the main venue at Microsoft and attend the Explorations Track.

+Since I am local to New York City, I saw many familiar faces.
+During many of the talks, we were asked to partner up to do exercises and encouraged to speak to someone we had not prior.
+As an introvert, I appreciated the nudge to meet and speak to others.
+I met amazing women and non-binary folks from Portland, Seattle, Chicago, Toronto, St. Louis and more.
+I met a few data scientists, but primarily the attendees were developers and software engineers.
+It was good to expand my network and meet so many inspiring and ambitious coders from all walks of tech.
+I learned about topics that we don't even touch upon in data science such as mentorship and asking for feedback.

 ---
 # Tweets